bezzad/Downloader/README.md

 - Stop and Resume your downloads with package object.
 - Set a speed limit on downloads.
 - Live streaming support, suitable for playing music at the same time as downloading.
+- Download files without storing on disk and get a memory stream for each downloaded file.